 - 1 tablespoon cornstarch

-- Make The Chai-Spiced Spelt Pie Dough – Mix spelt flour, 1/4 cup sugar, chai spice, and 1/2 teaspoon of salt on low in the bowl of a stand mixer fitted with a paddle attachment.
+- Mix the spelt flour, ¼ cup sugar, chai spice, and ½ teaspoon of salt on low in the bowl of a stand mixer fitted with a paddle attachment.

 - Add cold butter to mixing bowl and continue to run mixer on low until the flour-butter mixture is coarse and sandy.

 - Dribble in ice water, one tablespoon at a time, until the dough becomes smooth and pulls away cleanly from the bottom and sides of the mixing bowl. *If your dough seems like it's ALMOST together but not quite there, switch to dribbling in water by the TEASPOON until the dough becomes smooth*

 - Remove dough from mixing bowl and shape with your hands into a flat disc.
 Wrap dough in plastic wrap, and chill in the fridge for at least 45 minutes.

 Make The Apple Filling